Pedant99/Interview-assignment/README.md

 #### Solution

-The solution is presented through a basic web application which allows a registered user to login in, view thier favourite movies and an option to add, delete the movies.
+The solution is presented through a basic web application which allows a registered user to login in, view thier favourite movies and an option to delete the movies.

 #### How to Use it ?

 [Website](http://broonscots.com)
 Enter the username and password ( ID in the database ) from the database, which will then allow you to view your favourite movies.
-You can click on 'Browse' to see, choose and add from a list of movies displayed.
-Then you can click on the Logo which takes you back to the login page.
+You can click on 'Browse' to see a list of movies displayed.

 #### Known Errors and Security Concerns